Lotus Sports Car Exclusive Track Days

-WHAT MAKES THIS EVENT UNIQUE?
+WHAT MAKES THESE DAYS UNIQUE?

 - It is an exclusive track day run by Lotus Cars Australia, just for Lotus owners, with full use of the circuit for the day including trackside support.
 Compared to the other track day events that we support which are either public days or by invite only, there is a mix of vehicles and experience on track at any given time.